top of page

 About ten years ago, I began to have trouble with food trapped in what appeared to be pocketing to the left of my mouth behind the tongue.
 I was also beginning to snore at night, and I had constant bad breath no matter what I did to prevent it.
 The food trap was particularly worrisome because I could feel the area was constantly inflamed, and chronic inflammation is the precursor to cancer, in this case, tongue or throat cancer.

 The dentist was also warning me that my gums were inflamed and receding.
-No matter how carefully I brushed and flossed my teeth, the gum health failed to improve.
+No matter how carefully I brushed and flossed my teeth, the gum health didn't improve.

 Gary's tongue today.
 Clean and healthy.